-- (5) Attitude indication of pitch and roll.
+(5) Attitude indication of pitch and roll.
 Roll scale has dash markings at 10, 20, 30 (long), 45, 60 (long) degrees.
-Figure 12 shows situation at 45 degree roll.
-Long pitch scale line has number at side, medium line refers to a 5 degree step and short line is 2.5 degree step. - (6) Relative wind indication.
-Wind direction and speed are shown below. - (7) Flap indication. - (8) Slip indication. - (9) Engine parameter in the shape of round arc. - (10) Single value engine parameter in the shape of vertical bar and a value below. - (1) Multi value engine parameter in the shape of vertical bar.
-The highest value is shown below.
+Long pitch scale line has number at side, medium line refers to a 5 degree step and short line is 2.5 degree step.
+Red dashes represent target roll at given speed in order to maintain standard turn.

+- (6) Relative wind indication.
+Wind direction and speed are shown below. - (7) Flap indication and trim indications. - (8) Slip indication. - (9) Engine power section in the shape of round arc.
+Status lights on the left are shown in the case of Rotax iS or ULPower engines only.
+Engine RPM arc with totalizer and manifold pressure.
+During flight, the totalizer is not shown.
+A touch on the RPM arc will show totalizer for a couple of seconds.